Artificial intelligence in visual veneer analysis improves on-grade accuracy

 AI visual analyzers can be used in multiple parts of your process to improve profitability - read more about the benefits of AI-powered defect detection in different phases.

-Conventionally, low recovery and bad quality veneer sheets are taken out of the mill’s raw-material flow at the core sheet composer.
+Conventionally, low recovery and poor quality veneer sheets are removed from the mill’s raw material flow at the core sheet composer.
 What if you start picking them out already before the peeling line stacker?

-Decisions made at the peeling line impact the efficiency of all the following process phases.
-That is why the optimization of quality recovery starts already at the peeling line by understanding the raw material and its features with utmost accuracy.
+Decisions made at the peeling line affect the efficiency of all the following process phases.
+That is why quality recovery optimization starts at the peeling line by understanding the raw material and its features with utmost accuracy.

 Read more about the benefits accurate grading brings at the peeling line: https://www.raute.com/blog/solutions/grading-at-peeling-line-frees-drying-capacity-and-saves-energy/

-In veneer peeling, AI helps accurately detect round-up defects such as bark, and defects that can be patched.
-An AI analyzer brings value through extremely accurate clipping and raw material utilization.
-When you can optimize clipping and grading already at the peeling line, this improves your quality recovery.
+In veneer peeling, AI helps accurately detect round-up defects, such as bark, and defects that can be patched.
+An AI analyzer delivers value through extremely accurate clipping and efficient use of raw materials.
+Optimizing clipping and grading at the peeling line already improves your quality recovery.

-At the peeling line, you can also utilize built-in patching, composing and drying simulations of Raute Analyzers to simulate raw material usability in the following process phases.
-These simulations provide you the perfect tools to ensure that the material that is sent from the peeling line onwards is suitable for your developing production needs.
+At the peeling line, you can also use built-in patching, composing, and drying simulations from Raute Analyzers to assess raw material usability in the following process phases.
+These simulations provide you with the perfect tools to ensure that the material that is sent from the peeling line onwards is suitable for your developing production needs.

 For example, by using the core composing simulation feature at the peeling line, you can control the veneer recovery level at the core composing process in the future.
-This allows you to control the veneer inventory volumes to improve your overall process efficiency.
+This allows you to control veneer inventory levels to improve overall process efficiency.

 If you use veneer sheets as core veneer when they have the potential for face veneer quality, you miss out financially.
 Poor defect detection can also cause significant losses in profit through unnecessary panel downgrading.